Instructional Materials Center (IMC)

 The Pickering Educational Resources Library

-The Pickering Library offers a collection of digital scholarly literature, consisting of databases with full text articles, eJournals, eBooks, and other material.
-The library also houses print collections that include current elementary and secondary school textbooks, award-winning children’s and young adult literature, standardized tests, curriculum guides, faculty publications, and Wheelock dissertations.
+The Pickering Library is the BU branch library dedicated to providing access to scholarship within the field of education.
+It offers digital access to current research literature, including databases with full text articles, eJournals, eBooks, Wheelock dissertations and other material.
+Pickering also houses print collections that include research monographs, elementary and secondary school textbooks, a large collection of children’s and young adult literature, standardized tests, curriculum materials, and faculty publications.
 Key services include class instruction and training on library databases, research counseling, reserve readings, and inter-library borrowing.
-Some spaces in the library can be reserved, such as the Sustainability Resources Center, rooms for quiet or group study, and an electronic classroom/computer lab.
-The lab has 24 computers connected to the MyPrint system with Microsoft and other applications, an overhead projector, and DVD equipment.
+Some spaces in the library can be reserved, including rooms for quiet or group study, and a classroom/computer lab with an overhead projector.
+The library has BU’s wireless network available and 10 computers with up-to-date software that are connected to the MyPrint system.
 Pickering is part of the University’s extensive library system that includes Mugar Memorial Library and other branches, and by extension the Boston Library Consortium.

 The Early Childhood Learning Laboratory